Child Custody and Visitation

 Legal Vs. Physical Custody

 There are two kinds of child custody: legal and physical.
-Legal custody requires that the parent make decisions regarding the child’s healthcare, education, welfare, etc. Physical custody is deciding which parent the child will reside with.
+Legal custody determines how parents make decisions regarding the child’s healthcare, education, welfare, etc. Physical custody determines how parents share custodial time with children.

-Legal issues involving your child can be an emotionally draining time in your life and sometimes can be very complicated, requiring assistance of an experienced attorney.
-You do not have to do this alone, we are here to help you every step of the way!
+Legal issues involving your child can be an emotionally draining and sometimes can be very complicated, requiring assistance of an experienced attorney.
+You do not have to do this alone.
+We are here to help you every step of the way!